 Credit unions are beginning to invest heavily in big data and analytics.
 When deciding how to allocate funds in this space, leaders are awash with buzzwords and conflicting advice.
-One of the most common terms used within big data and analytics is: data warehouse.
+One of the most common terms used within big data and analytics is “data warehouse.”
 Deciding whether to build or buy a data warehouse is an important strategic decision for credit unions.
-Unfortunately, many decision-makers get lost in discussions about storage capacity, data processing, data visualization, etc. All of these concepts are important.
+Unfortunately, many decision-makers get lost in discussions about storage capacity, data processing, and data visualization.
+All of these concepts are important.
 However, data warehousing is not the solution.
 It is a powerful tool in an enterprise data management (EDM) strategy.

 The internet has made data the most valuable asset in the credit union industry.
 Credit unions are realizing the value of their data and are tailoring their budgets to invest accordingly.
 Understanding that data is the most valuable asset of the credit union is the first step toward developing an EDM strategy.
 However, a search for the word data will bring up thousands of conflicting pages instructing credit union leaders to handle their data in certain ways (while also mentioning their latest and greatest analytics applications).

 While credit union leaders begin to mine their data for golden information, confusion will set in if data is not thought about in a strategic mindset from the beginning.
 Raw data from a single source system has value; however, once credit unions begin assessing all their different streams of data, they will soon realize how complicated it is to effectively integrate them into their SVOT.
 Before building a data warehouse and everything else needed for effective analytics, credit unions must establish an EDM strategy.